Antiques & Collectibles

 Traditionalists will love the blocks off Broadway near 10th and 11th streets, where the scene includes Kentshire Galleries (reviewed separately); and East 59th, 60th, and 61st streets around Second Avenue, not far from the Manhattan Art and Antiques Center, at 1050 Second Ave. between 55th and 56th streets (tel.
 212/355-4400; www.the-maac.com), where about two dozen high-end dealers line the street and spill over onto surrounding blocks.
 Fans of midcentury furniture and Americana with a twist should browse Lafayette Street in SoHo/NoHo.

 The famous Hell’s Kitchen Flea Market (tel.
-212/243-5343; www.hellskitchenfleamarket.com) used to be a outdoor emporium on Sixth Avenue, but now the bargain bonanza is spread across three locations.
+212/243-5343; www.hellskitchenfleamarket.com) used to be a outdoor emporium on Sixth Avenue, but now the bargain bonanza is spread across two locations.
 The first is in Hell’s Kitchen, also known as Clinton, on 39th Street, between Ninth and Tenth avenues, on Saturday and Sunday.
 Despite the quality vendors, the assemblage is hit or miss—some days you’ll find treasures galore, and others it seems like there’s nothing but junk.
 The truly dedicated arrive early on Saturday, but Sunday is consistently good.
 In addition, there’s an indoor branch called the Antiques Garage, with antiques spread across two floors of an indoor garage in Chelsea, on West 25th Street, between Sixth and Seventh avenues.
 It’s open Saturday and Sunday from 9am to 5pm.
-If you don’t find what you (probably weren’t even) looking for, try the West 25th Street market, on a lot between Broadway and Sixth Avenue, also open on weekend days.

 In addition to the reviewed options, consider visiting one of the many locations of the French beauty superstore Sephora (tel.
 212/980-6534; www.sephora.com).
 For high-quality skincare products based on natural formulas and ingredients (think sugar, milk, and soy)—as well as makeup not tested on animals—check out Fresh at five locations around the city, including 57 Spring St. (tel.
 212/925-0099; www.fresh.com), where you can invest in a glorious facial.
 You can also stop by Henri Bendel for a free makeover at their fab beauty counters.